chhantyal/wordcount/README.md

 Basically, Spark is distributed computing framework but `logging` module is single machine/process library.

 ## Solution
-Solution for this problem are two steps:
+Solution for this problem is two steps process:

 * Use remote log management service (can be cloud, Loggly in this example)
 * Configure `logging` module in both master node and worker nodes using same configuration